Pope Pius XII and the Holocaust: 1939

-Nazis oppose election of Pacelli as Pope
+Nazis oppose the election of Pacelli as Pope

 The Nazi regime disapproved of Pacelli's election as Pope.
 Historian of the Holocaust Martin Gilbert wrote: "So outspoken were Pacelli’s criticisms that Hitler’s regime lobbied against him, trying to prevent his becoming the successor to Pius XI.
 When he did become Pope, as Pius XII, in March 1939, Nazi Germany was the only government not to send a representative to his coronation."
 Joseph Goebbels noted in his diary on 4 March 1939 that Hitler was considering whether to abrogate the Concordat with Rome in light of Pacelli's election as Pope, adding, "This will surely happen when Pacelli undertakes his first hostile act."

 Efforts to avoid war

 Pius XII lobbied world leaders to prevent the outbreak of World War II.
-With Poland overrun, but France and the Low Countries yet to be attacked, Pius continued to hope for a negotiated peace to prevent the spread of the conflict.
+With Poland overrun but France and the Low Countries yet to be attacked, Pius continued to hope for a negotiated peace to prevent the spread of the conflict.
 The similarly minded US President Franklin D. Roosevelt began to re-establish American diplomatic relations with the Vatican after a seventy-year hiatus and dispatched Myron C. Taylor as his personal representative.
 American correspondence spoke of "parallel endeavours for peace and the alleviation of suffering".
 Despite the early collapse of peace hopes, the Taylor mission continued at the Vatican.